gkapfham/python-talk-abstracts/README.md

 This is a summary of the files containing abstracts for talks that I have given at Python-related conferences:

-- [Using GitHub, Travis CI, and Python to Introduce Collaborative Software Development at the PyCon 2018 Education Summit](pycon_2018_collaborative_software.md)
+- [PyCon 2018 Education Summit: Using GitHub, Travis CI, and Python to Introduce Collaborative Software Development](pycon_2018_collaborative_software.md)